 Some severe COVID-19 symptoms include difficulty breathing and a feeling of pressure in the chest.

-COVID-19 can also cause serious and sometimes fatal complications, including:
+COVID-19 can also cause serious and sometimes fatal

 The novel coronavirus enters the body through the eyes, nose, or mouth.
 The virus then travels down toward the lungs and inflames the lining of the airways.